 No. All gift certificates are nonrefundable, nonexchangable.
 We have stopped gift certificate purchasing for the foreseeable future.
 Please contact the office to learn about redeeming GC within the expiration time frame or scheduling an appointment for the person you'd like to have receive the treatment instead of a GC.

 Do you honor expired Gift Certificates?

 Not if they are well beyond their expiration.
 We do not make a policy of extending dates.
 It is not our practice of selling gifts that will not be redeemed.
-However, if the Gift Certificate is well past expiration we, unfortunately, cannot honor it.
+If the Gift Certificate is well past expiration we, unfortunately, cannot honor it.
 We may, in some cases, honor a portion of the cost or charge an additional fee.
 You would pay the difference at the time of your session.

 Can I redeem a Gift Certificate from someone who used to be connected to your business or from another business?